Skip to main content

 • More than 150 million people worldwide, including about 8.4 million Americans, rely on insulin treatment, which can be a significant financial burden.

 Insulin is a naturally occurring hormone that regulates blood glucose levels.
-People with diabetes mellitus may need pharmaceutical insulin because they are either unable to produce or appropriately respond to insulin.
-In the 100 years since researchers isolated insulin for medical use, insulin therapies have improved diabetes management forever.
-Today, at least 150 million people worldwide depend on insulin therapy to live and thrive, according to a report in the journal Cardiovascular Endocrinology & Metabolism.
+People with diabetes mellitus may need pharmaceutical (prescription) insulin because they are either unable to produce or appropriately respond to insulin.
+In the 100 years since researchers isolated insulin for medical use, insulin therapies have improved diabetes management for millions of people.
+Today, at least 150 million people worldwide depend on insulin therapy to live and thrive, according to a report in the journal BMJ Open Diabetes Research and Care.

 Prevalence of diabetes

 Diabetes is a very common health problem.
-According to the American Diabetes Association (ADA), 38.4 million Americans have diabetes.
+According to the Centers for Disease Control and Prevention’s 2026 National Diabetes Statistics Report (NDSR), 40.1 million Americans have diabetes.

 Diabetes statistics worldwide